 - 2.1 The International Presidents' Meeting shall meet on a biannual basis, once in winter and once in summer.
 It shall begin on a Wednesday and end on the following Sunday.
 The winter International Presidents' Meeting shall start no earlier than the third Wednesday of January and shall finish no later than the third Sunday of February.
-The summer International Presidents' Meeting shall start no earlier than the first Wednesday of August and shall finish no later than the first Sunday of September. - 2.2 The Supporting Area Meeting shall meet on an annual basis in the first two months of each term of ELSA International. - 2.3 The Key Area Meeting shall meet on an annual basis in the first two months of each term of ELSA International.
+The summer International Presidents' Meeting shall meet in the first two months of each term of ELSA International. - 2.2 The Supporting Area Meeting shall meet on an annual basis in the first two months of each term of ELSA International.
+It shall begin on a Wednesday and end on the following Sunday. - 2.3 The Key Area Meeting shall meet on an annual basis in the first two months of each term of ELSA International.
+It shall begin on a Wednesday and end on the following Sunday.